GerbrichFerdinands/asreview-thesis/results/README.md

 # Requirements

-Extracing data from the simulation output requires having several packages installed, like ASReview version 0.9.3 \[@ASReview2020\].
+Extracing data from the simulation output requires having several packages installed, like ASReview version 0.9.3 (van de Schoot et al.
+2020).
 All these requirements are listed in the `requirements.txt` file.
 If you’ve already installed this file in the `simulation_study` step, please skip this.
-If not, you can run the following in your terminal to install all
+If not, you can run the following in your terminal to install all requirements:
-requirements:

 Additionally, to create the plots and statistics in the manuscript you will need to install a specific branch of the asreview visualization